khalid-hussain/shaheen/chap8.md

 border and attacked them.
 Compared to the troops of Cordova, the number of his troops were quite less but his battle tactics were far superior.
-Instead of openly displaying the strength of his troops, Badr bin Mughira was causing immense damage to Cordova's army by conducting guerilla attacks with his army's thunder squads.
+Instead of openly displaying the strength of his troops, Badr bin Mughira was causing immense damage to Cordova's army by conducting guerrilla attacks with his army's thunder squads.
 Bands of his cavalry would suddenly appear and then disappear in front of the enemy's cavalry, leaving the left, right and rear flanks in total disarray.
 This feat would be repeated several times a day.

-By now, the soldiers of Cordova had come to know that the general of Granada's army was the Frontier Falcon.
+By now, the soldiers of Cordova had come to know that the general of Granada's army was The Frontier Falcon.
 They also knew whether they advanced or retreated, in both cases their destruction was inevitable.
 On the other side, skirmishes had begun between the armies of Al-Zeghel and Seville.